 I believe that communication, honesty, and visibility are key attributes to being an effective school leader, and try to practice these skills every day.
 All decisions relevant to our students – from classroom practices, policies, procedures, and discipline – should be based on what’s best for the student.

-Despite this school year starting like any other year, I know our students and teachers will do an amazing job and I can’t wait to see all the great things we accomplish this year at Wildfire Elementary School!
+This school year has been unlike any other year, I am so proud of all our students and teachers, and know they are all doing an amazing job.
+Everyone should be so proud of all the great things we are accomplishing this year at Wildfire Elementary School!